jupyter/notebook/docs/source/extending.rst

 The Jupyter Notebook web application provides a graphical interface for creating, opening, renaming, and deleting files in a virtual filesystem.

-The :class:`ContentsManager<manager.ContentsManager>` class defines an abstract API for translating these interactions into operations on a particular storage medium.
-The default implementation, :class:`FileContentsManager<filemanager.FileContentsManager>`, uses the local filesystem of the server for storage and straightforwardly serializes notebooks into JSON.
+The :class:`~manager.ContentsManager` class defines an abstract API for translating these interactions into operations on a particular storage medium.
+The default implementation, :class:`~filemanager.FileContentsManager`, uses the local filesystem of the server for storage and straightforwardly serializes notebooks into JSON.
 Users can override these behaviors by supplying custom subclasses of ContentsManager.